- Produced 30,000 tons of vibratory finishing media

 Good quality tumbling media is obviously a little expensive than cheap mediocre tumbling media.

-But you’re already saving a lot of time and money by using the tumbling machines instead of your hands.
+But you’re already saving a lot of time and money by using the industrial part tumbler machines instead of your hands.

 18. Is cheap tumbling media any good?